adjtomo/seisflows/docs/manual/manual.rst

 SeisFlows is a Python waveform inversion package designed to be flexible enough for use in both research and production.

 To provide this flexibility, SeisFlows is very modular.
-Users are offered choices for each of the following basic modules: workflow, system, solver, optimization, preprocessing, and postprocessing.
+Users are offered choices for each of the following basic modules:

+- workflow
+- system
+- solver
+- optimization
+- preprocessing
+- postprocessing

+The thing that ties everything together is the workflow module.
+Execution of a workflow is equivalent to stepping through the code contained in workflow.main.
+Users are free to customize the available 'inversion' and 'migration' default workflow modules.

 Consider an example from earthquake tomography.
 Under SeisFlows, if the study area expands, users can replace a 3D regional solver with a 3D global solver by changing the 'solver' module.
-If a new computer allocation becomes available, users can migrate from, say, an old PBS cluster to a new SLURM cluster by changing the 'system' module.
+If a new computer system becomes available, users can migrate from, say, an old PBS cluster to a new SLURM cluster by changing the 'system' module.

 If desired functionality is missing from the main package, users can overload existing modules or contribute their own custom modules.